 - Each section meets weekly for 75 minutes

 - Synthesize assigned online content, compile supplementary readings, and research to inform classroom instruction

 - Mentor first-year students regarding their academic, cultural, and psycho-social adjustment to American University, making appropriate referrals to campus resources

 - Hold weekly office hours

-- Meet weekly with AUx Peer Facilitator counterpart to coordinate course planning, teaching, and classroom logistics
+- Meet weekly with AUx Peer Facilitator counterpart to coordinate course planning, instruction, and classroom logistics

-- Grade and provide thoughtful feedback on all assignments through Blackboard in a timely manner
+- Grade and provide thoughtful feedback on all assignments through Canvas in a timely manner

 If you are interested in teaching AUx1 or AUx2, please submit a statement of interest and resume to Izzi Stern, AUx Program Manager, at email@example.com.
 Your statement should address the following: 1) what is motivating your interest, and 2) what is your relevant background in facilitation.